spokestack/spokestack-tray-android/README.md

 ## Configuration

 The above sample will get you up and running with minimal fuss, but it's far from all that Spokestack Tray offers.
 When you're building a `TrayConfig` instance, you can choose to configure and provide the underlying `Spokestack` builder itself.
 This will let you do things like change ASR providers, set up custom listeners for events from individual systems, and add custom speech processing components if you need to.
-You can read about the Spokestack builder [here](https://www.spokestack.io/docs/Android/setup-wrapper).
+You can read about the Spokestack builder [here](https://www.spokestack.io/docs/Android/turnkey-configuration).

 There are also a range of options that are applicable to the Tray itself, accessible via helper methods on the `TrayConfig.Builder` instance.
 Describing each one here would make this readme...ponderous, though, so check out the [documentation](https://spokestack.github.io/spokestack-tray-android/-spokestack-tray/) for more details.
-Documentation on `TrayConfig.Builder` is [here](https://spokestack.github.io/spokestack-tray-android/-spokestack-tray/io.spokestack.tray/-tray-config/-builder).
+Documentation on `TrayConfig.Builder` is [here](https://spokestack.github.io/spokestack-tray-android/-spokestack-tray/io.spokestack.tray/-tray-config/-builder**.

+**Note**: Spokestack's wakeword and NLU modules each require multiple files for proper configuration.
+In the above example, `wakewordModelURL` and `nluURL` represent paths to the parent directory containing those models.
+So when you see the wakeword model URLs listed as `https://subdomain.tld/path/to/detect.tflite`, etc., supply the part before `detect.tflite` to the Tray configuration.

 ## Customization